Caleb, age 7, living with NF1 PN. Caleb is not a Koselugo patient.

 (DCO 2019)

-Overview of the first year of tumor response and adverse reactions, based on the SPRINT Phase 2 Stratum 1 study (N=50).
-Individual patient results may vary, but this visual can help patients and caregivers understand the median time to response and onset of adverse events that were reported in the SPRINT study.
+Below is an overview of the first year of tumor response and adverse reactions, based on the SPRINT Phase 2 Stratum 1 study (N=50).
+Individual patient results may vary, but this visual can help patients and caregivers understand the median time to response and onset of adverse reactions that were reported in the SPRINT study.

 Caleb, age 7, living with NF1 PN.
 Caleb is not a Koselugo patient.